-You can choose where your flow appears under Display at your Settings page.
+You can choose where your flow appears under Page Targeting, on your flow's settings page.

 During your installation of Appcues, the embed script will be installed at certain domains.
 Oftentimes this includes a staging site, production site, and sometimes a beta site.
 These are your targeted domains.